The research project: access study

 RPD has been founded in 1989 and is an interdisciplinary network active at the national level.

-The network is coordinated by transfer e.V., on the part of academia several universities and universities of applied sciences are part of the network.
+The network is coordinated by transfer e.V.
+On the part of academia several universities and universities of applied sciences are part of the network.
 Different subjects, fields of research and methodological approaches are integrated.
-The part of practice is represented by several youth association and institution active at a regional and local level as well as umbrella associations like the International Youth Service of the federal Republic of Germany (IJAB).
-Financing bodies, local administration and departments complement the network, which is funded by the Federal ministry for Family affairs, Senior citizens, Woman and Youth (BMFSFJ).
+The part of practice is represented by several youth associations and institutions active at a regional and local level as well as umbrella associations like the International Youth Service of the Federal Republic of Germany (IJAB).
+Financing bodies, local administration and departments complement the network, which is funded by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ).